As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Japan is famous for having an extremely stubborn entertainment industry.

-That means no lyric videos, no translations, sometimes no covers.
+That means no lyric videos, no translations, and sometimes no covers.

-It’s quite clear from this that the foreign market is something Japanese band producers and managers just aren’t interested in conqouring.
+It’s quite clear from this that the foreign market is something Japanese band producers and managers just aren’t interested in conquering.

-It also means you might not even be able to listen to your favourite J-Pop artists new song if they’ve region locked it in your country.
+It also means you might not even be able to listen to your favorite J-Pop artists’ new songs if they’ve region-locked it in your country.